mayuravaani/_siddhi-io-hl7/docs/api/1.0.0-SNAPSHOT.md

     </tr>
     <tr>
         <td style="vertical-align: top">hl7.encoding</td>
         <td style="vertical-align: top; word-wrap: break-word">Encoding method of received hl7.
 This can be er7 or xml.
-You should define hl7 encoding type according to their mapping.<br>e.g.,<br>If you are using text mapping, then the hl7 encoding type should be er7.<br>If you are using xml mapping, then the hl7 encoding type should be xml.</td>
+User should define hl7 encoding type according to their mapping.<br>e.g.,<br>If text mapping is used, then the hl7 encoding type should be er7.<br>If xml mapping is used, then the hl7 encoding type should be xml.</td>
         <td style="vertical-align: top"></td>
         <td style="vertical-align: top">STRING</td>
         <td style="vertical-align: top">No</td>